Letâs imagine:

 If you write a server application, try to use good old server-side rendered HTML instead of relying on single page applications or server-side components that you hydrate on the client.
 Try to use the smallest amount of frameworks and libraries possible.
 No third-party dependencies.

-Get your own server.
-Maybe youâve got a spare laptop or raspberry sitting around that you could expose to the internet (via dynamic DNS, look at Cloudflare or ngrok).
+Grab your own server.
+Maybe youâve got a spare laptop or Raspberry Pi sitting around that you could expose to the internet (for example via dynamic DNS, look at Cloudflare or ngrok).
 Or you rent a cheap VPS at Hetzner, DigitalOcean or grab a free AWS EC2 instance.

-Donât bother to containerize your application.
+Donât bother containerizing your application.
 Donât mess with terraform

 or kubernetes